The Strongest Man in the Bible: 7 Things To Learn From Him

 Samson was born of Manoah and his wife, whose name the Bible doesn’t mention (Judges 13:2).

 She hasn’t borne children.
-But an angel of God told her, “you shall conceive and bear a son” (verses 2 and 3, ESV).
+But an angel of God told her, “You shall conceive and bear a son” (verses 2-3, ESV).

 If you were in her place, how would you feel?
 Wasn’t it a great privilege?